Homesteading

 A first year goes better when priorities are chosen, not inherited.
 These are the systems and projects we are focusing on now and the reasons behind them.

-Get the starter checklistFirst-Step Support
+Get the starter checklistFirst-step support

 A practical first-step worksheet for choosing one system, setting a real budget frame, and ignoring the wrong early projects.

-Best for: Beginners who need a calmer first plan instead of more tabs, more gear, or more conflicting advice.
+Best for: Beginners who need a first-season plan with limits, not more tabs or more gear.

 After signup, the download will unlock right here so you can save or print it.